Session Persistence (Experimental)

 fresh --cmd session list

-fresh -a feature-workOpening Files in a Running Session
+fresh -a feature-workOpening Files in a Session

 # Open file in current directory session (use "." for session name)